Production of Protons and Light Nuclei in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 3 GeV with the STAR Detector: Results and Discussions

 \subsection{Transverse Momentum Spectra}

-Figures \ref{fig:pdtspectra} and~\ref{fig:he34spectra} show the transverse momentum spectra ($p_{T}$) for primordial protons, deuterons, tritons, $^{3}\mathrm{He}$ and $^{4}\mathrm{He}$ in 0-10\%, 10-20\%, 20-40\%, and 40-80\% central Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}$ = \SI{3}{GeV}.
-The results are shown in various rapidity windows with a bin width of 0.1.
+Figures \ref{fig:pdtspectra} and~\ref{fig:he34spectra} show the transverse momentum spectra ($p_{T}$) for primordial protons, deuterons, tritons, $^{3}\mathrm{He}$, and $^{4}\mathrm{He}$ in 0-10\%, 10-20\%, 20-40\%, and 40-80\% central Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}$ = \SI{3}{GeV}.
+The results are presented for various rapidity windows with a bin width of 0.1.
 For illustration purposes, the data points were scaled by a factor from 1 at mid-rapidity to $10^{-9}$ at target rapidity.
-The dotted lines represent the blast-wave model fit, which can be expressed by Eq.~\ref{eq:blastwave}:
+The dotted lines represent the fits using the blast-wave model.